 But as it turns out, we don’t.
 The movie skips forward to August 8th, with all the tension our knowledge brings.
 The movie has been filled to this point with the ambient noise of life in 1969 Los Angeles, like radio ads and TV commercials.
 As we watch two parallel nights unfold–one featuring Tate and friends and one featuring protagonist Rick Dalton (Leonardo DiCaprio) and Cliff Booth (Brad Pitt)–TV horror host Larry Vincent chimes in.
 It’s time for what “you’ve all been waiting for.”
 We assume, of course, that it’s time to watch it all crumble.

-But Tarantino has dropping hints the entire movie that things aren’t going to go as we expect.
+But Tarantino has been dropping hints the entire movie that things aren’t going to go as we expect.
 All along we’ve been meeting members of the Manson family, and Tarantino has been steadily stripping them of their mystique.
 We always tend to remember murderers, rather than victims.
 In our obsession with true crime, they take on a kind of sick glamour.
 But Tarantino shows Manson’s flunkies for what they really were: dirty and dumb wastrels.
 They’re less fearless killers and more clown patrol.

 Living Happily Ever After